Applications for the 2023-2024 Fulbright Foreign Student Program are being accepted now through May 7, 2022

 How to Apply

-To apply for the 2020-2022 program, please create a new user account and complete the application form.
+To apply for the 2023-2024 program, please visit the following link to create a user account and to complete an application form: https://apply.iie.org/ffsp2023

 All disciplines and academic fields of study are available under this program, with the exception of medicine and other clinical studies.
 The only medical fields that you can apply for are Neuroscience, Public Health, Pharmacology, Physiology, Psychology and Social Work.
 Medicine, Dentistry, Pharmacy, or Nursing cannot be covered by Fulbright Foreign Student Program.
 Iraq Fulbright scholarships fund a maximum of two years.
 Degrees in the fields mentioned above cannot be completed within a two-year time frame and involve clinical components or patient interaction which is not allowed under J-1 visa regulations.

-For guidelines on writing a successful essay, please consult the PDF document “Iraq Application Instructions”.
+For guidelines on writing a successful essay, please consult the PDF document “Iraq Application Instructions” (PDF 596 KB)that can be found on this web page.

 Policies of the Iraq Fulbright Program: